Ladvien/ladvien.github.io/_posts/2020/2020-11-16-magic-symbol-generator-using-generative-advesarial-networks.md

 custom_css:
 custom_js:
 ---
 Often, I'll get whims and spend far too long on bringing them to fruition.
 This is one of those projects.
 There isn't much reason other than lolz and learning.
-I've scraped the internet for images of magic symbols, then used a generative adversarial network ([GAN](https://en.wikipedia.org/wiki/Generative_adversarial_network)).
+I've scraped the internet for images of magic symbols, then used a deconvolutional generative adversarial network ([GAN](https://en.wikipedia.org/wiki/Generative_adversarial_network)).
 The GAN is built using PyTorch.
 Though, there are several other neural-nets I've used in the project which were written in Tensorflow.
 A lot of the code has been borrowed from elsewhere and adapted; I'll do my best to give credit where it's due.

 ## What was in my Head
 I like folklore.
 Of special interest is folklore dealing with magic.
 Spells, witches, and summoning the dead, all pique my interests.
 I'm guessing I love folklore because it is far removed from what I do every day, engineer data.
 I know it might burst the aspirations of young data engineers reading this, but someone has to tell the truth, data engineering, on occasion, can get a bit boring.